AntonioND/ulibrary/readme.md

 ## 3. Examples

-Once you have installed the library, go to the folder of any example and run:
+Once you have installed the library, go to the folder of any example or template and run:

 ```bash
 make
 ```

+Note that the examples and templates that use PAlib won't work because there isn't a working up-to-date port of PAlib to BlocksDS.

 ## 4. About

-- Programmed by Florian Brönnimann, aka Brunni
+Programmed by Florian Brönnimann, aka Brunni: http://brunni.dev-fr.org
-- Current version: 1.11
-- Released: 23.08.2008

-Please check: http://brunni.dev-fr.org for updates!

 Official forum: http://www.playeradvance.org/forum/forumdisplay.php?f=103

-Port to BlocksDS by Antonio Niño Díaz aka AntonioND.
+Port to BlocksDS by Antonio Niño Díaz, aka AntonioND.